|

 What is the best metal detector to buy for beginners ?.....good question the metal detectors recommended on this page are popular starter units and suitable for

-of buying a new machine from a dealer
+buying a new metal detector from a shop or reputable dealer

 A good dealer will help you set the machine up and give you all the advice